brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 ## Before Use
 1. Check that your material is on the approved materials list (we recommend up to 8mm thick acrylic, plywood or MDF only).
 2. Focus the machine by moving the laser head over your material and pressing the "focus" button in Lightburn.
 3. Import your job into lightburn and place it on your material.
-Enter the correct settings for your material based on our sample cards.
+Use our pre calibrated profiles to start with and adjust settings as needed.
 4. Start the job and watch the machine until it is finished.

 ## During Use